 A Bit of History

-The town has a LOT of history, but I’ll try to keep it brief for you.
+The town has a LOT of history, but I'll try to keep it brief.

-In 1883 the discovery of coal in this northern section of Vancouver Island prompted a settlement and a mine was built.
-Unfortunately, the coal was of poor quality and both the mine and town consequently were abandoned two years later.
-The name, Coal Harbour, however stuck.
+In 1883, the discovery of coal in this northern section of Vancouver Island prompted a settlement and a mine was built.
+Unfortunately, the coal was of poor quality, and the mine and town were consequently abandoned two years later.
+The name, Coal Harbour, however, stuck.

-The area proved to be a key component to the development of the west coast.
-So the settlement was maintained and became a transportation hub to the small settlements on the west coast, as well as a fishing village.
+The area proved to be a key component in the development of the west coast.
+So, the settlement was maintained and became a fishing village and a transportation hub for other small West Coast settlements.

-In the 1940’s Coal Harour became an active RCAF sea-base and reconnaissance station with over 700 personnel.
-After World War II ended, many of the men stayed and opened up Vancouver Island’s largest whaling station.
+In the 1940s Coal Harbour became an active RCAF sea base and reconnaissance station with over 700 personnel.
+After World War II, many men stayed and opened Vancouver Island's largest whaling station.
 During its 19 years of operation (1948 – 1967) an estimated 4000 whales were slaughtered.
-When it finally shut down in 1967 as result of declining whale stock, it was the very last whaling station operating in North America.
+When it finally shut down in 1967 due to declining whale stock, it was the last whaling station operating in North America.

 A copper mine was established in 1970 and would eventually become the deepest open pit mine in the world.
-Operation continued until 1996 and the expansion of the town is what’s left in its present day state.
+The operation continued until 1996, and the town's expansion is what's left in its present-day state.

 Vulture on Coal Harbour beach.
 Vancouver Island View